hazed59/AlbionOnline-RegisterBot/README.md

 ## TODO

+- Create Database and table
+- Setup command
+  - Ask
+    - Bot prefix
+    - Guild ID
+    - Alliance ID
+    - Guild Rol ID
+    - Alliance Rol ID
+      - If empty use api alliance tag
+  - Confirm values (Prefix, GuildName, GuildTag, AllianceName, AllianceTag, GuildRolName)
+  - Save values in Database
+- Register command
+  - Check if user its already registered
+  - Add role
- - Change nickname on Discord adding tag before nick
+  - Change nickname

- - Store registered users in DB
+  - Store in guild database

- - Alliance TAG and ask guild TAG to store in DB

- - Ask for rol to give to guild members

- - Ask for rol to give to alliance members

-Cleanup of users if the arent any more on the guild or alliance
+- Cleanup of users if the arent any more on the guild or alliance
+- Command timeouts

+### TODO Later

+- Cleanup users every week, if they arent on the guild and remove from database